elghiatizakaria/InteractiveDashboard/README.md

 ⭐Content⭐

-In this video, you will learn: ⚡
+In Project, we will have: ⚡

 1.)
 Utilizing Streamlit to create interactive plots 2.)
 Navigating and uploading raw data into the dashboard